PLM integrated requirements management

 The above-mentioned perspective often leads to the requirement to formulate requirements in greater detail and scope than has been customary in practice to date.
 As a result, this leads to greater effort and thus increased resource requirements for documenting the requirements.
 In order to counteract this by reducing effort, another approach is to perform an automated check of requirements.
 This is done technically, for example, by checking for so-called weak and stop words.
 The primary goal here is to ensure the unambiguousness of requirements by eliminating fuzzy formulations such as could, should be, would be, etc. should be avoided.

 The described procedure for ensuring high-quality requirements is not sufficient, as a major weakness remains.
 This can be seen by looking at the communication model (Figure 2).

-The previous approaches focus on the sender side (Fig. 2, detail A).
+Figure 2: Communication model according to Shannon & Weaver The previous approaches focus on the sender side (Figure 2, detail A).
 The idea behind this is that it is only necessary to describe a requirement correctly and completely and that the recipient will then understand it correctly "all by himself".
 In practice, however, it becomes apparent at this point that the correct interpretation of the formulated requirement is a major problem in requirements management (see Figure 2, Detail B).

 Another problem arises from the previous way of thinking.
 The creation of detailed requirements and their subsequent interpretation cost resources and time.
 In many cases, especially with well-established development teams, experience shows that it is not absolutely necessary, and often even a hindrance, to formulate requirements down to the last detail.
 When interpreting such detailed requirements, employees lose a lot of time interpreting information that is ultimately already known.